 This report is made solely to the Beneficiaries, as a body, in accordance with section 42F of the Charities Act 2005.
-Our audit work has been undertaken so that we might state to them those matters we are required to state to it in an auditor's report and for no other purpose.
+Our audit work has been undertaken so that we might state to the Foundation's Trustees those matters we are required to state to them in an auditor's report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Beneficiaries as a body, for our audit work, for this report, or for the opinions we have formed.